- 21 Nov

 Difficulties Finding Invoice Finance

 So my quest to find some working capital funding for my London-based, small, new-start recruitment business was not easy.
 Many people would have given up way back or ended up talking to various loan providers.
-The point is that it is not easy to access the right kind of guidance about business finance and this small study highlights that there are particular difficulties finding invoice finance, as part of a generic search for some funding support.
+The point is that it is not easy to access the right kind of guidance about business finance and this small study highlights that there are particular difficulties finding invoice financing options for startups, as part of a generic search for some funding support.

 Bias In Search Engine Results